DESTINATIONS · CALABRIA

 Orchestra pit Present Full-scale lyrical productions

-The theatre interiors were designed in the classic horseshoe layout, ensuring optimal visibility from each of the three tiers of boxes.
-Monumental marble staircases lead to the auditorium, where coffered and gilded vaulted ceilings create an aura of luxury.
-The magnificent foyer on the top floor was dedicated to the memory of Maurizio Quintieri, a distinguished Cosentine composer and pianist.
+The theatre interiors were designed in the classic horseshoe layout, ensuring good visibility from each of the three tiers of boxes.
+Monumental marble staircases lead to the auditorium, where coffered and gilded vaulted ceilings create the character of the interior.
+The historic curtain also remains an important artistic element, linking theatrical splendour with the memory of Cosenza's history.

 Contemporary Significance and Preservation of Tradition

-Teatro Rendano maintains its historical identity while introducing modern technologies, such as fireproof insulation and modern lighting systems.
-Renovations carried out under the supervision of cultural heritage authorities allow this theatre to remain at the forefront of Italian culture, serving as the heart of the historic centre.
+Teatro Rendano maintains its historical identity while introducing modern technical solutions needed by a contemporary stage.
+Renovations carried out under the supervision of cultural heritage authorities allow this theatre to continue serving as one of the most important venues for artistic life in the historic centre.

 The Importance of Teatro Rendano in Cosenza – Heart of Culture and Art